crosswalk-project/crosswalk-website/documentation/About/10-Faq.md

 For more information about which GPUs are blacklisted and when, see the [Khronos WebGL wiki](http://www.khronos.org/webgl/wiki/BlacklistsAndWhitelists#Chrome).

+### Can I force Crosswalk to enable WebGL?

-A work-around is available if you want to test an application using WebGL on a device with a blacklisted GPU: pass the `--ignore-gpu-blacklist` command-line option to the `xwalk` binary.
+A work-around is available if you want to test an application using WebGL on a device with a [blacklisted GPU](#Why-won't-WebGL-work-in-Crosswalk-on-my-device?): pass the `--ignore-gpu-blacklist` command-line option to the `xwalk` binary.
 However, you can't do this directly if Crosswalk is embedded in an application as a native library (for example, using Crosswalk Cordova, the Crosswalk Android packaging tool, or using the embedding API).

 In these situations, you can use a custom command-line by adding a file called `xwalk-command-line` to the root directory of your application.
+(NB this only works for Crosswalk 6 and above.)
 The file should contain a single line, representing the `xwalk` command line to run:

     xwalk --ignore-gpu-blacklist

 (Other command-line options can be added via the same mechanism.)

+Alternatively, you can set a custom command line when building an Android package with the [`make_apk.py` script](#documentation/getting_started/run_on_android):

+    make_apk.py --manifest=mygame/manifest.json --xwalk-command-line="--ignore-gpu-blacklist"

 Note that enabling WebGL on platforms with blacklisted GPUs could result in the application (or the whole device) freezing or crashing, so it is not recommended for production applications.

+### Why is canvas performance poor on my device?

+If a device has a [blacklisted GPU](#Why-won't-WebGL-work-in-Crosswalk-on-my-device?), canvas elements are not hardware accelerated.
+This can result in poor performance.
+[Forcing Crosswalk to ignore the GPU blacklist](#Can-I-force-Crosswalk-to-enable-WebGL?) can improve performance, but may cause your application to become unstable.

 ### Who is using Crosswalk?